• Skip to primary navigation

 Almost 69 million US households own at least one dog.
 The American Kennel Club even predicted that pet industry spending will be up to $275 billion by 2030.

-If you love animals and don’t mind caring for other people’s pets, you can work as a pet sitter.
-On average, you can earn up to $28 per night, subject to an increase depending on your experience.
+Taking care of an animal is a lot of responsibility.
+But if you love animals and don’t mind caring for other people’s pets, you can work as a pet sitter.
+When you take on this type of job, you can earn up to $28 per night, subject to an increase depending on your experience.

-Here’s the good thing: owners will pay you to sleep inside their homes while caring for their precious companions.
+Yes, owners will pay you to sleep inside their homes while caring for their dogs or cats.

 Your responsibilities may include: